Two years ago, I was working for a startup trying to market an invention: a massage jacket.

 1. Do keyword research

 Most SEO campaigns begin with keyword research.
-Essentially, keyword research is a SEO activity that involves finding the most popular words or phrases your target customers use when searching for what you do.
+Essentially, keyword research is an SEO activity that involves finding the most popular words or phrases your target customers use when searching for what you do.

-Once you know what these words or phrases are, you can optimize your site to rank better for them.
+Once you know what these words or phrases are, you can start creating content (or pages) to rank for them.

 Here’s how to get started.